Reuse Desktop Test Cases for Real-Time Testing

 a MAT file, in the same format used if the test is loaded from the model.
 In the

 System Under Test section, select to load the application

 Add and select a MAT file.
 The Input string is not

 This example shows a basic desktop test case reuse workflow using external input data defined in an Excel file.
 You run the baseline test case on the desktop, update the baseline data, convert a copy of the test case to a real-time test, then run the test case on a target computer.
-This example runs only on Windows® systems.
+The test file, baseline data, and Excel input data file are provided.
+This example runs only on Windows systems.

 vehicle speed and

-Assume that these transient signals are not significant, and update the baseline data:
+Assume that the transient signals are not significant, and update the baseline data:

 Click Next Failure.
 The first failure region is bounded by data cursors.

-Click Update Baseline + Update selected signal region, and confirm that you want to overwrite the data.
+Click Update Baseline > Replace Signal Segment in Baseline File from the toolstrip, and confirm that you want to overwrite the data.